PanKhaiBing/Bank_Telemarketing_Campaign_Analysis/README.md

-# Telemarketing Data Analysis
+# Bank Telemarketing Data Analysis

 ## Project Overview
-This project analyzes telemarketing campaign data to provide insights and build predictive models.
+This project analyzes bank telemarketing campaign data to provide insights and build predictive models on predicting customer term deposit subscriptions.

+## Dataset
+The dataset was imported from Kaggle.
+The raw dataset contained over 40,000 rows and 21 features including customer demographics such as age, jobs and macroeconomic indicators such as Euribor 3-month rate.

 ## Folder Structure
 - `data/`: Contains the telemarketing campaign dataset.